sandiphonemyint/sandiphonemyint/README.md

 ## 🎯 Learning & Certification Goals

-- 📜 Preparing for HashiCorp Certified: Terraform Associate
+- 📜 Preparing for HashiCorp Certified: Terraform Associate Exam
-- 🔒 Preparing for GitHub Actions & Advanced Security certifications
+- 🔒 Preparing for GitHub Advanced Security Exam
 - 📚 Hands-on learning with CICD and Kubernetes (in progress) ☸️

 ---